akumagamo/node-app-mini-workflow/readme.md

 i.
 "FILTER" Module, filters entries from a List based on the passed function (returns a new list)
 i.
 "FOR" Module, goes through all elements in an List and executes a passed function on each item
 i.
 Custom modules, create interface for custom Modules (Factory eq.)

+## Known Bugs
+i. since ModuleConnector object is "injected", in nested calls, default values will only work if, the position in the function call is filled with null / undefined / usw. (see by regexTransformation, ...)

 ## System Requirement & Prerequisits
  simply node.js installation